codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_generators.rst

     namespace defined in your ``$psr4`` array in ``Config\Autoload`` or defined in your composer autoload file.
 Otherwise, code generation will be interrupted.

-.. important:: Since v4.0.5, use of ``migrate:create`` to create migration files has been deprecated.
-It will be removed in
-    future releases.
-Please use ``make:migration`` as replacement.
-Also, please use ``make:migration --session`` to use instead of the deprecated ``session:migration``.

 *******************
 Built-in Generators
 *******************